nioroso-x3/xmr-stak-power/README.md

 # XMR-Stak-POWER - Monero mining software for POWER8 and later

 XMR-Stak-POWER is a universal Stratum pool miner and a fork of XMR-Stak-CPU.
-There is also an [AMD GPU version](https://github.com/fireice-uk/xmr-stak-amd) and an [NVIDA GPU version](https://github.com/fireice-uk/xmr-stak-nvidia)
+There is also an [AMD GPU version](https://github.com/fireice-uk/xmr-stak-amd) and an [NVIDIA GPU version](https://github.com/fireice-uk/xmr-stak-nvidia)

 ## HTML and JSON API report configuraton